This post may contain affiliate links. Please see our disclosure policy.

 You only need 3 ingredients to make tamarind syrup!
 5 if you count water and salt, but still super simple and easy!

-• Brown sugar or piloncillo- you can use any sweetener of your choice, but these are the best options that compliment tamarind.
-If you opt for piloncillo, just make sure its real piloncillo and not the super processed stuff, otherwise you might as well just use brown sugar.
+- Brown sugar or piloncillo- you can use any sweetener of your choice, but these are the best options that compliment tamarind.
+If you opt for piloncillo, just make sure its real piloncillo and not the super processed stuff.
 Look at the ingredient list- it should be 100% evaporated cane juice.

-2. Soak in boiling hot water for an hour
+- Soak in boiling hot water for an hour to soften.

-4. Pour the water and softened tamarind over a sieve and into a pot, pushing it through constantly with a spatula.
+- Pour softened tamarind and water over a sieve and into a pot, pushing the pulp through with a spatula.

-You can use this syrup to make agua de tamarindo!
-This is my favorite agua fresca for sure.
+You can use this syrup to make a delicious tamarind agua fresca!
 Just mix a couple tablespoons with a cup of water and lots of ice.
 My dad usually mixes in white sugar as well to make it extra sweet.

 Tamarind Syrup